UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Telle_Whitney.md

 this had these three data paths that did a unique set of functions on this chip, and they did a particular class of algorithms really well.
-There were six of them—or maybe four; it’s hard for me to remember—and then there were some I/O systems.
+There were six of them—or maybe four; it’s hard for me to remember—and then there were some IO systems.
 So we had to create the processor, and then we had to program it to process voice.
 So it was different\!
 But it had some of the same characteristics.
 The processor was brand new;
 nobody had done anything like that; and we needed to do it quickly.
 We